Studies suggest that deafness may be associated with the coronavirus | ExBulletin

 Studies suggest that deafness may be associated with the coronavirus

-New studies suggest that deafness and other hearing impairments may be strongly associated with the coronavirus.
+New studies suggest that hearing impairment and other hearing impairments may be strongly associated with the coronavirus.

 Researchers have found 56 studies that have identified an association between Covid-19 and hearing and vestibular problems.